AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. py:function:: RoadRunner_getCopyright()
-   :module: roadrunner
+   :module: RoadRunner

    Returns the copyright string

 .. py:function:: RoadRunner_getExtendedVersionInfo()
-   :module: roadrunner
+   :module: RoadRunner

    getVersion plus info about dependent libs versions.

 .. py:function:: RoadRunner_getParamPromotedSBML(*args)
-   :module: roadrunner
+   :module: RoadRunner

    Takes an SBML document (in textual form) and changes all of the local parameters to be global parameters.